Flip Your Classroom: Reach Every Student in Every Class Every Day

 Read excerpts: Chapter 1 | Chapter 2 | Chapter 3

 Reviews and Testimonials

-Flip Your Classroom is a ForeWord Book of the Year Award finalist in the adult nonfiction education category.
-ForeWord’s Book of the Year Awards program was created to highlight the most distinguished books from independent publishers each year; this year’s finalists were selected from 1,300 entries in 62 categories.
-Award winners are chosen by librarians and booksellers.
-Winners will be announced in late June.
+Flip Your Classroom was a ForeWord Book of the Year Award finalist in the adult nonfiction education category.
+ForeWord’s Book of the Year Awards program highlights the most distinguished books from independent publishers each year; this year’s finalists were selected from 1,300 entries in 62 categories.

 "In Flip Your Classroom: Reach Every Student In Every Class Every Day, a pair of experienced teachers, Jonathan Bergmann and Aaron Sams, come in from the trenches to present a new approach to teaching that shows great promise as an effective way to use modern technology to revolutionize classroom instruction.”